churchill-lab/gbrs/README.md

         --report-alignment-counts
 ```

+where:

+`${MERGED_COMPRESSED_EMASE_FILE}` is the **merged** EMASE input file

+`gbrs.reconstructed.genotypes.tsv` is the tab delimited file of locus(transcipt) and diplotypes

+`ref.gene2transcripts.tsv` is the gene to transcript mapping file that contains the list of transcripts in that GBRS will quantify

+`gbrs.hybridized.targets.info` is the tab delimited file of locus(transcript) and length

 ##### Step 7: Interpolate genotypes and genotype probabilities
 #

 Genotype probabilities are on a grid of genes.
-For eQTL mapping or plotting genome reconstruction, we may want to interpolate probability on a decently-spaced grid of the reference genome:
+For eQTL, mapping or plotting genome reconstruction, we may want to interpolate probability on a decently-spaced grid of the reference genome:

 ```
 gbrs interpolate \